sebasky-eth/content-finance-contracts/README.md

 Reduction is good for gas, because more information can be stored together with "tokenId".
 If you want more groups, just use 16 bits (65534 max).
 Or even 128 (practically unlimited).

-3. IncrementalOwnableFactory
+##### 3. IncrementalOwnableFactory

 Call [deploy (0x00774360)](https://basescan.org/address/0x8631292208dc3c1a3e3935b312e602a42bc662e0#writeContract#F1)
 Pass init code from 2.

-4.1 Verify your contract to be able to mint tokens from etherscan.
+##### 4.A Verify your contract to be able to mint tokens from etherscan

 Compare bycode from 2. with bycode from initial transaction.
 Additional characters will be used as encoded constructor arguments.

-4.2 Download project and deploy from foundry.
-Or open it in Remix-IDE (more comfortable security - metamask/rabby/etc) and change imports if necessary:
+##### 4.B Download project and deploy from IDE

+Project is wrote for foundry (developing/testing).
+But fore deploying I recommend Remix-IDE (more comfortable security - metamask/rabby/etc).
+Change imports if necessary.
 from:

 ``` solidity
 import {CREATE3} from "solady/utils/CREATE3.sol";
 ```

+to:

 ``` solidity
 import {CREATE3} from "solady/src/utils/CREATE3.sol";